Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 - Groups files with the same `effective_model_group` together (e.g. UCI models whose data is split across two CSV files)
 - Single-file groups are processed without any concatenation overhead
 - This strategy keeps memory usage proportional to the largest group rather than the total dataset size
-- **Single-model-per-file validation:** After grouping, checks whether any file contains rows from more than one `effective_model_group`.
-If so, a `ValueError` is raised identifying the file and the conflicting groups.
-This is a hard failure because `result_order` and `matched_control` cannot be computed correctly when a file spans multiple groups (see [Key Assumptions: Single Model per File](#8-single-model-per-file))
+- **Single-model-per-file validation:** Before grouping, checks whether any file contains rows from more than one model.
+If so, a `ValueError` is raised immediately, identifying the file and the conflicting model names.
+This is a hard failure because `result_order` and `matched_control` cannot be computed correctly when a file spans multiple models (see [Key Assumptions: Single Model per File](#8-single-model-per-file))

 #### 2.2 Common Preprocessing (`preprocess_data_file`)
 Applied to each file individually before it is combined within its group: